Our policy on molecular diagnostics

 Get in touch with our policy team to find out more information about our work and our policies.

-The growing field of precision medicine allows cancer patients to be separated into different groups based on analysis of their tumours at a molecular level.
-The NHS must be ready to make these therapies available to patients once they are licensed and approved, so that people with cancer can benefit quickly.
+Around 90% of cancer drugs in late stage development are targeted drugs of this kind.
+The NHS must be ready to make these drugs available to patients once they are licensed and approved, so that people affected by cancer can benefit quickly.